 Tie Rod Cylinders

-One of the most commonly used hydraulic cylinders are the tie rod cylinders.
+One of the most commonly used hydraulic cylinders is the tie rod cylinders.
 These are used in different kinds of manufacturing devices, machine tools, plastic machinery, automotive industry, and transfer lines.
 The best feature for which it is so widely used is its compact design that is excellent for saving space.
 This is the reason why it’s incredibly suitable for medium to heavy-duty industrial applications.

 The top and the bottom of the tie cylinder and also the cylinder barrel are joined by four tie rods.
 Elongated tie rods at the cylinder head or base can be used to mount the cylinder.
 This hydraulic cylinder has a wide variety of standard options including the standard mounting styles.
 The wide mounting range of the tie rod cylinder includes options like pivot and trunnion, and threaded holes and subplate mounting.

-The top and bottom these cylinders and the barrel comes welded and screwed having been tightly joined with bolts or retaining rings.
+The top and bottom of these cylinders and the barrel comes welded and screwed having been tightly joined with bolts or retaining rings.
 They are designed to provide constant high performance in several applications.
-Roundline cylinders have much lesser mounting possibilities compared to the tie rod cylinders, however, standard mounting styles like clevis, trunnion, flange, and foot mounting are still possible.
+Round-line cylinders have much lesser mounting possibilities compared to the tie rod cylinders, however, standard mounting styles like clevis, trunnion, flange, and foot mounting are still possible.

 Hydraulic Cylinder Spare Parts and Accessories